Willy-JL/F95Checker/README.md

 The extension is available for both major browser families (for example Brave counts as Chrome, LibreWolf counts as Firefox):

 - **Chrome:** Install from [Web Store](https://chrome.google.com/webstore/detail/f95checker-browser-addon/fcipbnanhmafkfgbhgbagidnaempgmjb)

 - **Firefox:** Install from [AMO](https://addons.mozilla.org/firefox/addon/f95checker-browser-addon/)

+## FAQ:

+- **Can you make it download game updates?** and **Can you make it detect my game folders?**
+  The main reason I decided to make this tool is because all the other alternatives were, in my opinion, too complicated to setup and did way more than what I wanted / needed.
+Most of this overhead I believe comes from trying to manage your game folders and files on disk, which introduces SO much complexity and room for error.
+That is what brought me to making my own program, which will NEVER download updates, manage your folders and so on. **F95Checker is not a tool that manages your games, it is a tool that helps you manage your games yourself.**

+- **Where is my data stored?**
+  F95Checker stores all it's data at:

+  - `%APPDATA%\f95checker\` on Windows
+    (usually `C:\Users\username\AppData\Roaming\f95checker\`)
+  - `~/.f95checker/` on Linux
+    (usually `/home/username/.f95checker/`)
+  - `~/Library/Application Support/f95checker/` on MacOS
+    (usually `/Users/username/Library/Application Support/f95checker/`)

+  in a file named `db.sqlite3`, while images are saved in the `images` folder as `thread-id.ext`.
+The `imgui.ini` file stores some interface preferences, like window size and position, enabled columns and so on.
+Files named `f95checker.json` and `config.ini` are remainders from previous versions (pre v9.0 and pre v7.0 respectively).
+When opening v9.0+ it will attempt to migrate these old configs to the new database system, once that is done these old files will be ignored.

 ## About the speed™: